Grete Prytz Kittelsen

-Grete Prytz Kittelsen (born Adelgunde Margrethe Prytz, June 28, 1917, Oslo, died September 25, 2010, Oslo), was a Norwegian goldsmith, enamel artist, and designer.
-She is one of the most well-known Norwegians in the Scandinavian Design movement, and has been referred to as the "Queen of Scandinavian Design".
+Grete Prytz Kittelsen (born Adelgunde Margrethe Prytz, June 28, 1917 – September 25, 2010), was a Norwegian goldsmith, enamel artist, and designer.
+She is one of the most well-known Norwegians in the Scandinavian design movement, and has been referred to as the "Queen of Scandinavian Design".
 Through her work she contributed to internationalisation, innovation and scientific research.
-She was one of the few Norwegian practitioners who shaped the Scandinavian design style in the post-war era and is the periods’ most renowned Norwegian practitioner.
+She was one of the few Norwegian practitioners who shaped the Scandinavian design style in the post-war era and is the period's most renowned Norwegian practitioner.
 Kittelsen's aim was to make beautiful and user-friendly everyday objects available for everyone.
 She had a vast and varied production.
-With her enamelled objects and jewellery she has been a pioneer in design in the post-war era and a model for the next generation of designers.
-Today her pieces constitute design icons and are sought-after collectables.
+With her enamelled objects and jewellery she was a pioneer in design in the post-war era and a model for the next generation of designers.
+Today her pieces are design icons and are sought-after collectables.